-Activity Description Evidence Required Claim in Balint Groups Peer Review with a special focus on doctor / patient relationship issues.
+Activity Description Evidence Required Claim in Balint Groups P E Peer Review with a special focus on doctor / patient relationship issues.
 Can be registered as a PRG with the College (2.1) or recorded as supervision (2.3) with evidence required as in 'Supervision' below.
 2.1 / 2.3 Case Review A second opinion for or from another psychiatrist, e.g., advice on direction of a case that may or may not include seeing the patient.
 Evidence provided by letter / email that states dates and duration.
-2.3 Medico-legal report writing (second opinion) Formal documented second opinion for a psychiatrist peer or receiving a formal documented second opinion from a peer psychiatrist.
-Evidence provided by letter / email that states dates and duration, preferably from the Third Party, e.g., HDC if appropriate.
 2.3 Mentoring (Mentor / Mentee) Mentoring of psychiatry house officers, trainees or peers, including STP Mentoring of rural or remote trainees, RANZCP Mentoring Program.
 This is not regarded as peer review.
 See Section 4.
-4.7 Peer Review Group Meetings College registered groups, containing at least two College Fellows.
+4.7 Peer Review Group Meetings P College registered groups, containing at least two College Fellows.
 Uploaded to the system by the coordinator or record-keeper, no further substantiating evidence is required.
-2.1 Peer Review Dyad Meetings College registered groups.
+2.1 Peer Review Dyad Meetings P College registered groups.
 Dyads are acceptable for a maximum period of 3 years.
 Uploaded to the system by the coordinator or record-keeper, no further substantiating evidence is required.
-2.1 Practice Peer Review Administered by the College, available for 2023 CPD.
+2.1 Practice Peer Review Administered by the College.
 Application dates will be advised in the CPD newsletter.
 Provision of Final Reflection.
 Attendance will generally be uploaded to My CPD on behalf of the participants and facilitators.
 The organisers will confirm if this is the case.
-2.2 Practice visit or performance assessments conducted on behalf of national regulators Vocational Practice Assessments for MCNZ.
+2.2 Practice visit or performance assessments conducted on behalf of national regulators P E Vocational Practice Assessments for MCNZ.
 Performance assessments for Regulators for competency or professionalism concerns.
 Letter from Regulator confirming participation.
 2.2 Supervision Receiving individual or group supervision by a psychiatrist peer.
 Providing supervision to peer/s including for remediation purposes.
-Evidence provided by letter / email that supervision has been undertaken and the number of sessions for the year.
+Evidence provided by letter / email including full details of the supervisor, that supervision has been undertaken and the number of sessions for the year.
 2.3 Supervision of Registrars Not regarded as peer review.
 See Section 4.
 4.3 Supervision by or to a non-Psychiatrist Not regarded as peer review.
 See Section 4.
 4.5

-Activity Description Evidence Required Claim in Supervision of a Fellow in Training A Fellow undertaking training for a RANZCP Advanced Certificate, for example.
+Activity Description Evidence Required Claim in Supervision of a RANZCP Fellow in Training A Fellow undertaking training for a RANZCP Advanced Certificate, for example.
 Evidence provided by letter / email that supervision has been undertaken and the number of sessions for the year.
-2.3 Second Opinion (formally undertaken) Formal documented second opinion for a psychiatrist peer or receiving a formal documented second opinion from a peer psychiatrist.
+2.3 Second Opinion (formally undertaken) Formal documented second opinion for a psychiatrist peer, or receiving a formal documented second opinion from a peer psychiatrist.
+The peer psychiatrist needs to see the patient.
+This could also be in regards to a Medico-Legal Report.
 Evidence provided by letter / email that states dates and duration preferably from the Third Party, e.g., HDC if appropriate.
-2.3 Second Opinion - presenting case at PRGs Presenting a case at a PRG cannot also be claimed as a second opinion as it is already recorded as a learning activity (PRG activity).
+2.4 Second Opinion - presenting case at PRGs Presenting a case at a PRG cannot also be claimed as a second opinion as it is already recorded as a learning activity (PRG activity).
 Attendances at PRG meetings are uploaded to the system by the coordinator or record-keeper.
 2.1 SIMG applications - for pathways to Fellowship, assessment of applications Not regarded as peer review.
 Elements that have contributed to professional development can be attributed to Section 4.4 Informal learning.
 4.4 Tribunal Work Not regarded as peer review.
 Elements that have contributed to professional development can be attributed to Section 4.4 Informal learning.
 4.4 measuring outcomes - minimum of 5 hours annually Combined annual minimum of 23 hours across Sections 2 and 3